slack-samples/deno-triage-bot/README.md

 $ slack datastore put '{"datastore": "webhook", "app": "app_id", "item": {"name": "private", "url": "webhook url from step 1"}}'
 ```

-3. Run the following command to enable this workflow
+3. Run the following command to create the `manage configuration` workflow

 ```zsh
 $ slack trigger create --trigger-def triggers/manage_configuration_trigger.ts
 ```

 - **Triage by lookback days**: Post a private triage report in the current
-  channel with the specified lookback days for triage requests
+  channel with the specified lookback days for triage requests.
+To get this

-First, you need to create `public_report_webhook_trigger` and add the webhook
+  workflow to work, you need to create `public_report_webhook_trigger` and add
-url to your app's datastores.
+  the webhook url to the `webhook` datastore.

 1. create the `public_report_webhook_trigger` trigger